BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 - The first argument can either modify the ACL of a file/directory (`-m`) or remove any ACL entries (`-x`).

-- The second argument specifies the file/directory type.
-For a user, I can use `u` and for a group, I can use `g`.
+- The second argument specifies the target of the ACL entry: `u` for user and `g` for group.

 - The third argument specifies the name of the user or group.